-There are two types: a vaginal ultrasound, where a transducer is inserted into the vagina, and an abdominal ultrasound.
-Both provide images of your reproductive organs.
-They can identify cysts, but are not effective in ruling out the disease.
+Your doctor may use a transvaginal ultrasound or an abdominal ultrasound.
+In a transvaginal ultrasound, a transducer is inserted into your vagina.
+Both types of ultrasound provide images of your reproductive organs.
+They can help your doctor identify cysts associated with endometriosis, but they aren’t effective in ruling out the disease.

-The only certain method for identifying endometriosis is by directly viewing it.
-This is done by a minor surgical procedure known as laparoscopy.
+The only certain method for identifying endometriosis is by viewing it directly.
+This is done by a minor surgical procedure known as a laparoscopy.

 Having issues with fertility is the most serious complication.
 Women with milder forms of endometriosis may be able to conceive and carry a baby to term.
 According to the Mayo Clinic, about one-third to one-half of women with endometriosis have trouble getting pregnant.